Toromarc/Job_posted_data/README.md

 ### 2. What skills are required for these top-paying jobs?

-We can use the query from the question 1 and and create a CTE, which now we can use to join with the table that contains the skills
+We can use the query from question 1 to create a CTE, which we can then join with the table containing the relevant skills.

 ```sql